LW83/sorting_hat/README.md

     -  Providing an easy and intuitive way to start, navigate and end or exit the game.
     -  Enabling the user to personalise their game experience by submitting their name, age and country.
     -  Enabling the user to play the game multiple times or to exit the game if they wish.
-    -  Providing a game conclusion and final house determination and details of fellow housemates for the upcoming term.
+    -  Providing a game conclusion, final house determination and details of fellow housemates for the upcoming term.

 ### Game Logic